MDCC - Application & Admission Procedure

 3. Submit ACT scores to the MDCC Office of Admission. (*NOTE* ACT scores are NOT recorded on transcripts from colleges or universities.
 It is the student’s responsibility to submit these scores.)

-4. Print and Complete the “Practical Nursing Application” when it is active.
+4. Complete the “Practical Nursing Application” when it is active.
 Fill out ALL information.
 Do not leave any question blank.

 5. Register to take the TEAS entrance test.
-You must register for this test online at www.atitesting.com (instructions are found on the last page of the application packet and the Health Sciences main web page TEAS Testing & Resources ).
-The TEAS test can be taken virtually or in person, must be taken within the last 18 months and can only be taken 2 times 45 days apart during the application year.
+Instructions are found on the Health Sciences main web page (Entrance Testing Resources ).
+The TEAS test can be taken virtually or in person.
+You must register to take the TEAS through ATI (www.atitesting.com).
+The TEAS test must be taken within the last 18 months and can only be taken 2 times 45 days apart during the application year.
 Must be taken prior to April 1st AND must be sent to us directly from ATI, not the student.

 6. Must be 18 years of age at the start of the program

 7. It is the applicant’s responsibility to verify that all necessary information has been received.
-This may be done via email at whayes@msdelta.edu.
+Received information can be verified via the PN program application.
 If all information is not received by the deadline, the applicant will not be considered for admission into the program.

 8. All applicants will be notified by letter of conditional acceptance or non-acceptance by the middle of May.
 Letters of conditional acceptance will include information regarding a required orientation in mid-June.